bnenninger/Resistor-Scanner/README.md

   - Minimum version 24, but intended for version 28 (Android 9)
 - Java Development Kit 1.8
 - Gradle for building, which is included with the Android Studio install.
-- OpenCV is a dependency, but is loaded into the repository so no external library is needed.
+- OpenCV is not currently a dependency of the project and is not needed, this may change in future versions.